zhengjunyao-work/arc24/docs/05_Solution_Summary.md

 My insight was that we could use the ARC problems in many different ways to learn that representation, not just in the original proposed task that asks to generate the output for an image given a few input-output pairs.
+The next section shows the different ways to use the ARC problems.

 ### Omni-ARC: Training a single model to do multiple ARC-related tasks